spiayang/Who-Wants-to-Be-a-Millionaire/README.md

 # Who Wants to Be a Millionaire

-An interactive adaptation of the popular game show "Who Wants to Be a Millionaire?" into a playable online game
+An interactive adaptation of the popular game show "Who Wants to Be a Millionaire?" into a playable online game.

 # Requirements